KowsarAtz/scipy-interface/README.md

 How to use it?
 Easy!
 Just follow the below example:

-1. you should have a file named "input_equations.txt" with your target function specified with MIN or MAX keywords and the rest we'll be your constraints:
+1. Suppose have a file with the path "./in.txt" with your target function specified with MIN or MAX keywords and the rest your problem constraints:
 ```
 MAX 1000*x_1+1900*x_2+2700*x_3+3400*x_4
 0.18*x_1+0.28*x_2+0.4*x_3+0.5*x_4-0.2125*x_5<=0